 CHEMOTHERAPY AND SYSTEMIC THERAPY

 Chemotherapy has not been extensively studied as treatment for brain metastases in breast cancer.
 The conventional wisdom has been that chemotherapy drugs are not able to cross the blood brain barrier into the brain.
-Recently, there has been renewed interest in chemotherapy because evidence is emerging that as brain metastases grow they can disrupt the blood-brain barrier, making it possible for chemotherapeutic drugs to get into the brain.
-Very recently, some breast cancer drugs such as Tykerb (lapatinib) and Xeloda (capecitabine) have been shown to cross the blood-brain barrier, making them good treatments following radiation.
+Recently, there has been renewed interest in chemotherapy because evidence is emerging that some breast cancer drugs do cross the blood-brain barrier, and as some brain metastases grow they can disrupt the blood-brain barrier, making it possible for chemotherapeutic drugs to get into the brain.
+Recently, two breast cancer drugs used in combination, Tykerb (lapatinib) and Xeloda (capecitabine), have been shown to cross the blood-brain barrier, making them good treatments for women with HER2-positive brain metastases following radiation.
 Some doctors are treating with these drugs before using radiation in an attempt to control brain metastases for as long as possible without radiation.
 Other doctors are using these drugs after radiation to prevent recurrences in the brain.

-Hormonal therapies such as tamoxifen, letrozole (Femara) and megestrol acetate (Megace) have been shown to be effective in treating breast cancer brain metastases in some women with ER-positive tumors.
+Hormonal therapies such as tamoxifen, the aromatase inhibitors Femara (letrozole), Arimidex (anastrazole) and Aromasin (exemestane), and Megace (megestrol acetate) have been shown to be effective in treating breast cancer brain metastases in some women with ER-positive tumors.
 However, the majority of women with brain metastases have tumors that are estrogen receptor-negative.
-Those women whose tumors have been tested as estrogen receptor-positive may have already built up resistance to the existing hormonal therapies.
+Those women whose tumors have been tested as estrogen receptor-positive may have already built up resistance to the existing hormonal therapies before developing brain metastases.
 It is assumed that hormonal treatments will not work in these women.
 An important area of research is how often the hormone status of a brain metastasis can be different from the hormonal status of the primary tumor.
 There is preliminary evidence that in metastases, including brain metastases, markers for estrogen receptor and progesterone receptor disease, as well as HER2-negative disease change in about ten percent of cases.